 Chain-driven garage openers can double up as an additional layer of security for your home.
 Since they create a considerable amount of racket, you’re alerted whenever the garage door opens.

 Convenience takes many forms when choosing the best garage door opener.
-Some homeowner may want a drive that allows them to close the garage quickly while others might want one that allows for custom doors.
+Some homeowners may want a drive that allows them to close the garage quickly while others might want one that allows for custom doors.

 If closing the garage door quickly and smoothly is important to you, a belt drive makes the best choice as its devoid of the rattling and vibrations of the chained variety.

-However, if wish to change the design, modify, or insulate the garage doors in a manner that might increase the weight, get a chain drive.
+However, if you wish to change the design, modify, or insulate garage doors in a manner that might increase the weight, get a chain drive.
 The high tensile strength of these models allows a higher load-bearing capacity.